azamsharp/azamsharp.github.io/_posts/2026-03-16-swiftdata-icloud-sync-status.md

 Another thing you might notice is that sync events do not always occur immediately after a user performs an action.

-When a user inserts or updates a record, SwiftData first writes the change to the **local store**.
+When a user inserts or updates a record, SwiftData first writes the change to the local store.
 The upload to iCloud may happen a few seconds later because the sync engine often batches operations together.

 Because of this, you might see the syncing indicator appear slightly after the user performs an action.